 Moving off-campus is a rite of passage for most students – another step on their road to independence.
 At The Landing in Greenville, our goal is to make that transition as easy as possible for you and your child by providing outstanding student housing.

 The Landing offers both professional on-site management and 24-hour on-site maintenance.

 Our local executive director is supported by skilled and experienced teams focused on resident services, maintenance, and residential life.
 Your child can seek assistance at any time by meeting in person with the office team members or by filling out a quick and easy work request online.

 At our East Carolina University apartments, we offer individual leases by the bedroom, not the unit.
 You and your child are only responsible for paying your rent, even if your roommate graduates or transfers.

 As a part of the lease agreement, The Landing requires each student to have a Guarantor --- a person 25 years of age or older who is a resident of the U.S. that will vouch for the financial responsibility of the lease.
-If a Guarantor is not available, a “prepaid approval” is an alternative, which requires one and a half installments of prepaid rent, held until you move out.
+If a Guarantor is not available, you can qualify through the LEAP Program which will act as an institutional co-signer for you.

 Moving your child out on their own can be expensive.
 We try to ease that financial burden with our all-inclusive living.
 We support families with many student-friendly amenities that are free and included in the overall rent.
 There is no additional cost for: